zlu883/noodel-js/README.md

 Noodel is a UI framework for presenting beautiful, dynamic content trees.
 Based on an innovative swipe-based design that is simple and intuitive.

-Noodel is incredibly versatile.
-You can use it as part of your webpage, or use it to build and control a full site.
-As most types of content can be organized into trees, you can use it for virtually anything - from static blogs and wikis, to dynamic sites with complex structure and flow.

 Currently available as a javascript library.
 Powered by [Vue.js](https://vuejs.org/).

+## What can I use it for?

+At maximum, Noodel offers a *completely new way* to structure and present your website that is intuitive and interactive.
+As most types of content can be organized into trees, you can use it for virtually anything - from static blogs and wikis, to dynamic sites with complex structure and flow.

+At minimum, Noodel is a component you can plug in to an existing web page for a touch-responsive carousel of flexible containers, or a full-page slideshow.

 ## Demo and documentation